GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 internally compute the scenario conditional probability for each unique magnitude value (which ranges from 7.2, 7.3, ...
 9.6, 9.7, 9.8 in PTHA18).

-We also need to specify the number of scenarios to sample for each magnitude - herein a constant (12) is used, although in general it can vary with magnitude.
+We also need to specify the number of scenarios to sample for each magnitude.
+Herein a constant (12) is used, although in general it can vary with magnitude (discussed later).

 ```r